Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 Perkins and Salomon's influential framework distinguishes two mechanisms through which transfer operates:

 Low road transfer occurs automatically and without conscious effort.
-It depends on extensive, varied practice that builds strong stimulus-response patterns.
+It depends on extensive, varied practise that builds strong stimulus-response patterns.
 When these patterns become sufficiently well-practised and automatic, similar stimuli in new situations trigger the learned responses spontaneously.
 This mechanism primarily supports near transfer.

 Instructional Strategies That Promote Transfer